luciotato/LiteScript/devel/source-v0.8/NOTES.md

-# module is namespace
+# DONE - module is namespace
 check Grammar.Module, add a .body property (as namespaces have) at C production, use namespace.produce to produce a module body

-# Append to core-class - methods - DONE
+# DONE - Append to core-class - methods

 se puede hacer, hay que separarlos, y luego de inicializar el core, se puede llamar a algo como: